 Kai Kai Transporter

-You may instead select a Basic Item, Special Item, Ingredient or Weapon possessed by an Opponent (you must be aware they possess the item).
-If you do, and you successfully win the Opposed Save, you may transport that selected target to one of your free hands.
+–Effect: Make a Clash (Cognitive vs Impulsive) against your targeted Character.
+If you win, instead of moving yourself, move your targeted Character to an adjacent Square next to you.
+You may instead select a Basic Item, Special Item, Ingredient, or Weapon possessed by an Opponent (you must be aware they possess the item).
+If you do, and you successfully win the Clash, you may transport that selected target to one of your free hands.

 God of Destruction

 Before creation comes destruction.
 These are the words which a God of Destruction lives by.
-They are a universe’s most powerful warrior, capable of completely erasing planets and individual with mere gestures.
+They are their universe’s most powerful warrior, capable of completely erasing planets and individuals with mere gestures.
 As much as they are respected, they are equally feared.
 They are almost always seen with their attendants.

 Becoming a God of Destruction is no easy task.
 You must be one of the strongest beings in your universe, as well as receive training from the current God of Destruction to use the energy of destruction.